-The ISDTool is a standalone tool that enables you to perform following tasks in WinPE and MDT environments:
+The ISDTool is a standalone tool that enables you to send success and error status messages for the tasks.

-Download the ISDTool 32-bit or 64-bit from ZENworks Download page (https://zenworks server_IP_address:port/zenworks-setup) under Imaging Tools.
+Download the ISDTool 32-bit or 64-bit from ZENworks Download page (https:// zenworks\server\IP\address:port/zenworks-setup) under Imaging Tools.

-The following are the available commands for all modes:
+The following commands are supported ISDTool commands: